cis241-f20/class-material/syllabus.md

 autograding.
 You will be able to submit, see your grade, and resubmit prior to the due date/time to improve your grade without penalty as many times as you wish.
-Except in cases of academic integrity violations, your score for autograded problems will be the score reported by PrairieLearn prior to the due date/time.
+Except in cases of academic integrity violations, in which case your score may be lowered after the fact, your score for autograded problems will be the score reported by PrairieLearn prior to the due date/time.
 If you submit code that does not run or compile, you will receive a 0.
 Any partial credit will be awarded by the autograder; no